ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Experiments

-\myparagraph{Human\,3.6M.} Comparisons with state-of-the-art regression and multi-hypothesis methods are presented in \cref{tab:consistency}.
-As a general remark, MPJPE and consistency metrics are not positively correlated.
-As predicted by \cref{sec:theory}, our results show that MPJPE improvements achieved by MixSTE come at the cost of poorer consistency compared to previous models.
+\myparagraph{Human\,3.6M.} Comparisons with state-of-the-art single- and multi-hypothesis methods are presented in \cref{tab:consistency} and illustrated in \cref{fig:teaser}. \ours outperforms previous methods in terms of \VL{Oracle} MPJPE \VL{in comparable scenarios}, while reaching nearly perfect consistency.
+Moreover, note that MPJPE and consistency metrics are not positively correlated for single-hypothesis methods.
+As predicted in \cref{sec:theory}, our empirical results show that MPJPE improvements achieved by MixSTE come at the cost of poorer consistency compared to previous models.
 In contrast, the only single-hypothesis constrained model, Anatomy3D~\cite{chen_anatomy-aware_2021}, achieves good consistency at the expense of inferior MPJPE.
-As opposed to all previous methods, \ours reaches \emph{nearly perfect} consistency without compromising the MPJPE performance.

-Detailed MPJPE results can be found in \cref{table:h36m}. \ours reaches the second-best MPJPE performance on average and on most actions.
-Note that while \ours is deterministic, previous multi-hypothesis methods are generative and frame-based, except MHFormer. \cref{table:h36m} shows that they require up to two orders of magnitude more hypotheses than \ours to reach competitive performance.
-Protocol \#2 results can be found in the appendix (\cref{app:more-h36m-res}).
+Those results empirically validate the theoretical predictions of Sections \ref{sec:theory} and \ref{app:proofs}, further confirming what we have shown, intuitively, in the simplified 1D-to-2D setting (\cref{sec:toy-exp}).
+Note that while \ours is deterministic, previous multi-hypothesis methods are generative, except for MHFormer. \cref{tab:consistency} shows that they require up to two orders of magnitude more hypotheses than \ours to reach competitive performance \VL{(see, \eg, the performance of GFPose).
+This property is expected.
+Indeed, optimization based on Winner-Takes-All theoretically \RM{leads to} an optimal coverage of the modes of the conditional distribution with a fixed number of samples \cite{letzelter2024winner}, in contrast to generative-based approaches.
+This is reflected in the oracle metric, which approximates the so-called \textit{quantization} (or Distortion) error, as defined in \eqref{eq:wta_risk}, when the number of data points is large.} More detailed MPJPE results per action appear in \cref{table:h36m,table:h36m-p2} in the supplemental. \CR{We also complement our analysis on the diversity of ManiPose in \cref{fig:coverage} of the appendix.}